secanis/stjorna/README.md

 Do not forget to set the NodeJS production mode: `process.env.NODE_ENV = 'production'`!

-### Cofiguration
+### Cofiguration & Setup

+Call `https://<yourStjornaInstance>/setup` to configure Stjorna initially.
-For more information please have a look on our website: [https://stjorna.secanis.ch](https://stjorna.secanis.ch).
+For more information please have a look on our documentation: [https://stjorna.secanis.ch](https://stjorna.secanis.ch).

 ##  Contribution